 What Companies Are Selling 3D Metal Printers?

-There are a few companies that sell 3D printers that can print metal.
-The most well known is the one I’ve already talked about, Desktop Metal.
+There are a few companies selling 3D printers that can print metal.
+The most well known is the one I’ve already mentioned, Desktop Metal.

 They don’t just want to sell 3D printers.
 They want to change the game.

 They want to change the entire manufacturing process.